Call me back, please

-What To Do With Utilities When a House or Commercial Property Is Vacant?
+What To Do With Utilities When a Property Is Vacant?

-Property Saviour » Commercial Property » What To Do With Utilities When a House or Commercial Property Is Vacant?
+Property Saviour » Commercial Property » What To Do With Utilities When a Property Is Vacant?

-This guide covers what to do with utilities when a commercial property or a home is vacant to help you decide how to manage your property.
+This guide covers what to do with utilities when a property is empty.

-Managing an empty property isn’t easy, particularly with decisions such as whether to disconnect the utilities or pay standing charges.
+Managing an empty property isn’t easy, particularly when deciding whether to disconnect the utilities or pay standing charges.

 On one hand, it is inconvenient and expensive to have utilities disconnected.
 The primary benefit is that you don’t have to pay their standing charges for water, gas, and electricity.